JackMarx/RoboJS/README.md

 2. Create new branch for the feature you're working on:

-   branch naming: list the feature and then what specific you are working on.
-Sepperate all words with dashes.
+   Branch Naming: list the feature and then what specific you are working on.
+Separate all words with dashes.

    <tt>git checkout -b motors-add-shield</tt>